LamaBleu/moRFeus_listener/README.md

 Once again using bash: simple, portable & robust.
 I writed this script to control moRFeus from network, using more or less GQRX remote control protocol.
+Please report issue or adapt to fit your needs :)

 Features :
 ==========